Project details

 Estimated Time

-When the mercury rises, you’re not the only one who wants to recline in a shady spot—many dogs do too.
-“While not every dog seeks out a cool place to relax, it’s critical for heavy-set and short-nosed breeds, which can overheat quickly,” says Sarah Wilson, author of My Smart Puppy Guide.
+Dogs regulate their temperature through panting and can only sweat through their noses and paws.
+That makes it a bit harder for some breeds like pugs, bulldogs, and Pekingeses.
+“While not every dog seeks out a cool place to relax, it’s critical for heavy-set and short-nosed breeds, which can overheat quickly,” says My Smart Puppy Guide author Sarah Wilson.

 Download and print the cut list.

-Cut List for Building an Outdoor Dogbed
+Cut List for Building an Outdoor Dog Bed

 Download and print the cut list.